cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 <!-- Notes
 Thanks Erik for the great introduction about CDEvents.

+- Rephrase this, focus on the large DevOps space, fragmented tool landscape and seemingly neverending amount on automation work
+- Orgs need metrics to know where to invest their work more effectively
+- One set of common metrics exists - DORA

 The State of the DevOps Report, published by Puppet, has been looking at how organization implement DevOps over the years.
 Already since 2013 the report had identified a set of metrics which describe measurable